 There are several cloud storage services available for Linux.
 There is Dropbox that gives 2 GB of free space.
 You can also use where you can get 15 GB of free storage.

-Microsoft’s own Cloud storage service, OneDrive gives 5 GB of free storage to any Microsoft account holder.
-The one major problem is that unlike Dropbox and Mega, Microsoft does not provide a desktop client for Linux.
+Microsoft’s own Cloud storage service, OneDrive, gives any Microsoft account holder 5 GB of free storage.
+The one major problem is that Microsoft does not provide a desktop client for Linux, unlike Dropbox and Mega.

-This means that you’ll have to resort to using web browser for accessing your files in OneDrive which is not very convinient.
+This means that you’ll have to resort to using web browser for accessing your files in OneDrive, which is not very convenient.

 There is a hassle-free, GUI application that lets you use OneDrive on Linux easily.
-It’s a premium software and not every one want to use it.
+It’s premium software and not everyone wants to use it.